 Does your doggo have some pent-up energy this winter?
 Are you decent on skis (and willing to layer ruthlessly)?
 Skijoring might be the perfect sport for both of you.
-Spoiler alert: skijoring in Minnesota is snow much fun.
-Just check out this clip of two teams skijoring down Nicollet Mall during last year’s Super Bowl Live:
+Check out this clip of two teams skijoring down Nicollet Mall during last year’s Super Bowl Live:

 What the heck is skijoring?

-Skijoring (yep, it’s pronounced “ski-joring” with the j) is cross-country skate skiing with your dog (or horse!) helping to pull you along.
+Skijoring (pronounced “ski-joring” with the j) is cross-country skate skiing with your dog (or horse!) helping to pull you along.
 It comes from the Norwegian word skikjøring, meaning ski driving.
-Contrary to classic skiing, in which you ski in a set of parallel tracks, skate skiers point their toes outward, similar to ice skating, and ski on a wide, groomed trail of packed snow.
+Contrary to classic skiing, where you ski in a set of parallel tracks, skate skiers point their toes outward, similar to ice skating, and ski on a wide, groomed trail of packed snow.
 If your pup weighs at least 30 pounds and ruvs to pull (or regularly walks you instead of the other way around) you’ve got a great skijoring candidate.

 What gear do I need to get started?

 Skijoring requires minimal equipment: a pair of skate skis and poles, a harness for your dog, a belt or harness for you, and a shock-corded tug line to connect you and Fido together.
 Skis and poles can be rented in the chalet at most parks, but you’ll have to bring your own harnesses and tug line.
 Ely, MN-based Kondos Outdoors offers a full skijoring kit on its website, and several local sporting shops carry ’em, too.
-One more thing to bring: poop bags to keep that trail clean.
+And don’t forget poop bags to keep that trail clean.

 Where can my dog and I learn?